Donna Noble – Doctor Who (Journey’s End)

 Wig:

-Up until 2014 I used my own hair, but as my own hair crew longer and less and less “correct” (not that it terribly correct to start with), I broke down and bought a wig.
-I dyed it to be a tint more red than it was when it arrived, and Frankie fixed the horrible hack job I originally did on the bangs.
+Up until 2014 I used my own hair, but as my own hair grew longer and less and less “correct” (not that it terribly correct to start with), I broke down and bought a wig.
+I dyed it to be a tint more red than it was when it arrived, and my friend Frankie fixed the horrible hack job I originally did on the bangs.
+It’s nice to have the option to just throw a wig on now, because originally I was sleeping in curlers trying to achieve Catherine Tate’s volume which my hair just DOES NOT HAVE, LOL.

 Visit my FAQ | Contact Me